SAS Technical Support and Policies

 SAS is committed to helping customers who rely on affected products to receive product updates from SAS whenever possible.
 Therefore, SAS makes such decisions based on a per-product basis.

 For information about SAS support and Adobe Flash Player end of life, see SAS Software and Its Use with Adobe Flash Player.

 Disaster-recovery planning is important for any critical business system, including production systems running the SAS® 9.4 Intelligence Platform, SAS Viya, and SAS® solutions.
-SAS customers should and usually do have disaster-recovery plans for their SAS deployments, SAS applications, and SAS data files.
+SAS customers should have disaster-recovery plans for their SAS software and related data.
 For information about SAS support in this area, see the following pages:

 - SAS 9.4 position statement regarding disaster recovery

-SAS safeguards data that you send to our Technical Support organization in the same manner in which we protect our own similar confidential information.
+SAS safeguards data that is sent to SAS Technical Support in the same manner in which SAS protects its own similar confidential information.
 For details, see SAS Technical Support Policy Regarding Customer Materials in Support Files.